Alcohol abuse is a huge problem in America and around the world and the economic costs of it is staggering.

 Although most people who drink do so safely, those who consume alcohol heavily produce an impact that ripples outward to encompass their families, friends, and communities.

-Alcohol Misuse Disorder
+Alcohol Use Disorder

 According to the latest version of the DSM-5 diagnostic manual, alcoholism is now referred to as “Alcohol Use Disorder”.
 This may have been done to try and alleviate some of the confusion around the various levels of drinking alcohol.

 Alcoholism often seems to run in families, and we may hear about scientific studies of an “alcoholism gene.”
 Genetics certainly influence the likelihood of developing alcoholism.

-Here are some other possible causes:
+Here are some other possible causes of alcohol abuse:

-- young adults under peer pressure
+- Young adults under peer pressure

-- regular pattern of relationship problems
+- A regular pattern of relationship problems

-- highly stressful lifestyle
+- Highly stressful lifestyle

 List of Alcohol Use Disorder Symptoms

-- Continue to drink, despite the consequences
+- Continue to drink, despite the negative consequences it causes

 - Quitting activities you formerly enjoyed

-- Risk taking behavior during drinking
+- Increased risk taking behavior while drinking

-- Suffering withdrawal symptoms after stopping
+- Suffering withdrawal symptoms after a person stops drinking

 - Drinking more than planned